guidofaecke/tapog/README.md

 # tapog
-This ain't pfSense on Gentoo
+This ain't pfSense, on Gentoo